Resident Transparency & Documentation PlatformNairobi, Kenya

 Construction Disruption & Rent Concerns

-Daytime drilling, dust, work-from-home impact and lease-renewal pricing discussions.
+Daytime drilling, dust, work-from-home impact and lease-renewal pricing discussions — overlapping with broader quality-of-life concerns.

 7. 07